 General Biology is of the hottest degree programs in the United States, coming in as the #5 most popular major in the country.
 So, there are lots of possibilities to explore when you're trying to determine where you want to get your degree.

 In 2024, College Factual analyzed 4 schools in order to identify the top ones for its Best General Biology Schools in Vermont ranking.
-When you put them all together, these colleges and universities awarded 238 degrees in general biology during the 2020-2021 academic year.
+Combined, these schools handed out 258 degrees in general biology to qualified students.

 The biology program you select can have a big impact on your future.
 That's why we developed our collection of Best Schools for General Biology rankings.
 In order to come up with a best overall ranking for general biology schools, we combine our degree-level rankings, weighting them by the number of degrees awarded at each level.